Frequently Asked Questions

 – Funding for mitigation projects and activities before disasters occur.

-– Funding following declared disasters.
+– Funding for projects and activities following declared disasters.

 4) Who is updating this Plan?